 How are mountain bike helmets evaluated?

 We hope our buying guide makes it easier to choose the best mountain bike helmet for you.
 There are no specific rules to follow when shopping for a mountain bike helmet.
-Choose one that has been designed specifically for the sport and that fits your budget!
+Instead, choose one that has been designed specifically for your riding style and that fits your budget!
 If you’re still stumped, we recommend checking out our top choice, the Smith Optics Forefront 2 Helmet, which has superior technology and protection.